Registered charities that operate overseas have to comply with the External Conduct Standards.

-- working with individuals or organisations located overseas
+- working with individuals or organisations located overseas.

-It is important to note that the Standards also apply to activities conducted in Australia if those activities are closely related to matters that are outside of Australia.
+It is important to note that the standards also apply to activities conducted in Australia if those activities are closely related to matters that are outside of Australia.
 This may include, for example, managing an overseas project from Australia.

-However, if a charity's activities overseas are directly related to a purpose intended to provide a benefit to people in Australia, and those activities are just an incidental part of its operations in Australia, the Standards may not apply.
+However, if a charity's activities overseas are directly related to a purpose intended to provide a benefit to people in Australia, and those activities are just an incidental part of its operations in Australia, the External Conduct Standards may not apply.